Franz Stigler: B-17 incident

 On 20 December 1943, Stigler met a B-17 bomber nicknamed Ye Olde Pub and its American pilot Charles "Charlie" Brown for the first time.
 Stigler had shot down two B-17s earlier that day and he soon caught up to a wounded B-17 flown by Brown.
 Lining up to finish the bomber and shoot it down, he noticed the tail gunner never moved the guns.
 Upon further inspection of the airplane, he saw through large holes in the fuselage a frantic crew trying to save the lives of their fellow airmen, and decided not to fire.

 Stigler is quoted as saying "and for me it would have been the same as shooting at a parachute", in reference to a statement by his commander and mentor Gustav Rödel; "If I hear of one of you shooting a man in a parachute, I'll shoot you myself!".
 Stigler motioned to Brown to land his airplane in neutral Sweden because of the extensive damage.
 However, Brown didn't understand and decided to keep flying towards England.
-Stigler escorted the B-17 and its crew to the North Sea coast, protecting it from German anti-aircraft gunners (who recognized the silhouette of his BF-109 and held fire).
+Stigler escorted the B-17 and its crew to the North Sea coast, protecting it from German anti-aircraft gunners (who recognized the silhouette of his Bf 109 and held fire).
 Once they were over water, Stigler saluted Brown, then left to return to base.

 Aftermath

 Stigler never spoke of the incident as he could have been court-martialed and executed.
+Stigler moved to Canada in 1953 and became a successful businessman.
+He was married twice, and had a daughter from his first marriage; his second lasted until his death.
 Brown told his commanding officers, who chose to keep the incident secret.
 Years later, in 1990, Brown searched for the German pilot who let them live that day, and eventually the two pilots, along with the Pub crew, met face to face, half a century later.

 Between 1990 and 2008, Brown and Stigler became close friends and remained so until their deaths within several months of each other in 2008.

+In 2014, a Swedish heavy metal band called Sabaton wrote a song in English about this incident, titled "No Bullets Fly".

+Summary of career

+Aerial victory claims

+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 26 aerial victory claims, plus one further unconfirmed claim.
+All of his aerial victories were claimed over the Western Allies on the Western Front or in North Africa and include five four-engined heavy bombers.
+It is likely that this list is short as following his encounter with Ye Olde Pub, Stigler claimed he lost his appetite for pursuing the Knight's Cross and stopped claiming individual victories.
+Further, upon surrendering to the Allies his log book was confiscated and never returned, making it difficult to track his previous victories.